pr31988/graphQL-nodejs-MongoDB/README.md

 # graphQL-udemy-nodejs
- graphQL using express-graphql -: createUser & login. create a post front end was a React reference code
+ graphQL using express-graphql -: create new user login for existing user create a post ; post is saved in MongoDB front end was a React reference code